ungive/loon/README.md

 but with a very minimal and lightweight implementation behind it, ideal to keep your client small and lean.

+## License

+Project is still a WIP, a license will be added soon!

 ## Usage

 ### Start a server